loland/loland.github.io/_posts/2023-11-11-simple-powershell-backdoor.markdown

 {% endhighlight %}

 <br>
 Notable was the shellcode's length at 510 bytes - irregularly long, at least in my experience.
-It doesn't stand out as any of Metasploit's shells.
+It doesn't stand out as any of Metasploit's shells (plot twist: it does).
+Running the malicious .ps1 does not generate any DNS requests, possibly due to use of a hardcoded IP.

 To facilitate debugging, I added code to the malware to help locate the shellcode in memory, and delay its execution until requested.

 `echo $valloc_addr` prints out the address of the allocated memory.

 `Read-Host` delays execution of shellcode until an input is made through the command line.

 {% highlight powershell %}